MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/test-a-driver-package.md

 ---
-title: How to test a driver package
+title: How to Test a Driver Package
 description: You can use Visual Studio to deploy and install a driver package on a test computer, and then verify that the driver is installed and running. ms.date: 04/20/2017
 ---